joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 title: "Finding a BFF in Zero Bug Balance"
 ---

+_How do we measure software bugs in a healthier way?_

 I'm a software engineer.
-In my department, we track a metric called **Zero Bug Balance** intended to increase our software quality.
+I've experienced a metric called **Zero Bug Balance** intended to increase our software quality.

 Periodically, we: